Information you need to know

 It also is important to have a plan and vision for the startup before its incorporation.
 For example, do you want to develop the technology and exit quickly, grow it and go public, or something in between?

-MU’s technology business counselors are available to assist and introduce startups to university resources, including the Entrepreneurship Legal Clinic at the School of Law, the Mizzou Venture Mentoring Service and MU Libraries entrepreneurship resources.
+MU’s technology business counselors are available to assist and introduce startups to university resources, including the Entrepreneurship Legal Clinic at the School of Law and MU Libraries entrepreneurship resources.

 Startup companies are often formed because of a promising technology.
 Innovators typically are focused on proof of concept, or proving that the technology works.
 However, a company is more than a technology.